 Bright Hope World Education for Orphans (Chisasa, Zambia)

 Martin is a secondary school teacher living in northwestern Zambia.
-He leads a group of Zambian Christians who are dedicated to helping orphaned children gain and education.
+He leads a group of Zambian Christians who are dedicated to helping orphaned children gain an education.
 Of the 200 children presently living as orphans in the Chisasa area, 32 are being supported through elementary and high school by this group.

-Bright Hope World Sewing Centres (India and Pakistan)
+Bright Hope World Sewing Centres (Pakistan)

 Sewing is a valuable skill that can significantly increase a family’s income.
-In India and Pakistan, women who sew are sometimes able to earn even more than men who work as daily labourers.
+In Pakistan, women who sew are sometimes able to earn even more than men who work as daily labourers.
 Bright Hope’s partners there provide sewing training to women in small groups, and those who complete the training receive their own sewing machine.
 Most are then able to contribute to the family income, and some have obtained relatively well paid jobs in sewing factories in larger cities.
 One centre started a small business.

 Most of those trained are Christians but others are free to come as well, and the relationships that are made help to break down barriers between Christians, Muslims, and others in the community.